 Add in the tapioca flour and mix well.
 This ensures the apples stay moist, without the juices running out into a puddle on the bottom of the pie.

 Preheat the oven to 375 F.

 Spoon in the apple pieces into the pie crust, pressing down evenly.
 Pour any juice evenly over the apples.

 Cover the pie with the top piece of pastry, remembering to be extra gentle, as this dough doesn’t stretch.
 Press a fork along the edge to push the pastry down, or use your thumb and index finger of one hand to pinch an edge and the index of the other hand to press the top pie edge into the pinch- repeating around the pie.

 Decorate with leaf decorations from excess pastry and cut vent arrows in the top.
 (You can also carefully create a lattice if you prefer).

-Bake for 15 minutes until pie is bubbling hot, then reduce heat to 350F and allow the pie to come to a golden colour for another 10-15 minutes until the center cooked well.
+Bake for 15 minutes until pie is bubbling hot, then reduce heat to 350F and allow the pie to come to a golden color for another 10-15 minutes until the center cooked well.

-Enjoy lovingly, savouring the sweet, spicy, nutty goodness of this dessert- thinking of the new tradition you are forging for a healthier family.
+Enjoy lovingly, savoring the sweet, spicy, nutty goodness of this dessert- thinking of the new tradition you are forging for a healthier family.

 The pie looks and sounds delicious though I want to try just the filling baked in mini ramekins, just the right size for a treat.